webmeier/learnjs/outlines/_outline-3.md

   5. Nodes vs Elements
   6. Changing classes
   7. Changing attributes
+  8. DOM Traversals
-  8. ID, Classes, Tags or Attributes?
+  9. ID, Classes, Tags or Attributes
-  9. DOM Traversals
 3. Events
   1. What is an event (Asynchronous JavaScript)
   2. Event Listeners (Adding and removing)
   3. `this` in event listeners
   4. Event propagation (bubbling, capturing)
   5. The event object
+4. Building stuff!
+  1. How to think like a developer
   6. Build these stuff
     1. Off-canvas sidebar menu
     2. Modal window